snipeslow/Combat-Link-Legacy-SDK/README.md

-**Currently requires using UDONSharp, CyanTriggers and Graph is not supported at the moment, but we are researching a fix!**
+**Currently requires using UDONSharp.
+CyanTriggers and Graph support requires using the wrapper version in place of the UDONSharp version of the prefab!**
 # What is Combat Link?
 Combat Link is a system/standard in which allows a world to give your avatar's HUD data, such as your health, status effects, and other information.
 All in a prefab you can stick on your avatar!